bnb-chain/oracle-relayer/Readme.md

 There is a config template in config directory, you should create your own config to run your relayer correctly.
 You can refer to [config doc](./docs/config.md) for more details.

+### Recommendations
+If you are going to deploy your oracle relayer in production, AWS Secret Manager is recommended.
+You can use AWS Secret Manager to host your mnemonic.

+For BBC and BSC providers, you should use trusted nodes and TLS connection is recommended.

 ## Run

 Run locally: